New Zealand Certificate in Construction Trade Skills (Level 3), Carpentry Strand

 What you need to know first

-Open entry at the discretion of the campus delegated authority, based on capability to complete the course requirements.
+Open entry if the campus delegated authority is satisfied the applicant can complete the course requirements.

 Must be physically capable of meeting the course requirements.